Blogger-Peer-Review/quotebacks/README.md

 ---

-Grab quotes from any page using Ctrl+Shift+S (on Max: cmf+Shift+S).
+Grab quotes from any page using Ctrl+Shift+S (on Macs: cmf+Shift+S).
 Then grab the embed link to produce a live HTML citation like this:

 ![quoteback-preview](https://github.com/Blogger-Peer-Review/quotebacks/blob/master/quoteback-preview.png?raw=true)